 On June 2, 1963, we were able to help Fr.
 William G. O’Shea celebrate his silver jubilee.
 Fr.
 O’Shea was one of the many priests who had helped at St. Matthew’s.
 Some of the others included Fr.
 Thomas, Fr.
 Piacitelli, Fr.
 Wm.
 Vincent, Fr.
 Al Pecinovsky, Fr.
 Bednodzik, Fr.
 Jacob Mossburger and, as assistants, Fr.
 Robert Myers and Fr.
 Thomas Punzo.
 We were also blessed to have Fr.
 Francis, Fr.
 Linus McManus, and Fr.
 Aaron Peters, O.S.B. assisting through the years as well.
 Undoubtedly there are others who are not named but for whom we are eternally grateful.
 We are sorry for the lack of information to name them individually.

 The addition of six rooms to the school wing was begun by the letting of bids in July of 1964.
-The school had grown so large that temporary classrooms had been erected in the church basement (the present day Parish Hall).
+The school had grown so large that temporary classrooms had been erected in the church basement (the present day Early Learning Center).
 The new building was to cost approximately $145,000.
 Final completion of the first building was done before the new building was started.
 The new addition was put to use for the school year 1965-66.

 In June, 1971, Fr.
 Trompeter was transferred to St. Patrick’s Church in Kansas City, Kansas, and Fr.
 Thomas Clune was assigned as our second pastor.